 For a day out in winter or summer, I would fully recommend The Grand Saint Bernard Hospice on the border with Italy.
 Hike up or skin up in winter for the ultimate experience or hike, bike or drive up the Col du Grand Saint Bernard in summer.
 You can even dine in the monk’s dining room.
 Homemade simple soup and bread from the monks at very low prices with free fresh tea served in massive mugs!

-Which are the best restaurants open all year round?
+Which are the best restaurants in Verbier open all year round?

 La Rouvenaz, my favourite restaurant near the lake (Lac Leman), in an old cobbled street.
 It is a lovely Italian restaurant which has been family run for the last 25 years.
 Great pizzas, fantastic homemade pastas from the owners own artisan pasta maker and great steaks.
 The restaurant has a very authentic feel to it.